josemotta/IoT.Starter.Pi.Lumi/README.md

 #### Home Intelligence with Raspberry Pi

-### IoT.Starter.Pi.Thing powered by Linux Infrared Remote Control
+### IoT.Starter.Pi.Thing for a Universal Remote Control

 ## Introduction